 - Your Organization’s Copyright Issues

 - Understanding Copyright as Part of Risk Management

 - The Role of a Copyright Policy or Guidelines

 - Your Continuing Copyright Education

 E-Lesson 5.0 — Best Practices for Getting Started

 - 10 Best Practices for Getting Started as the Go-To Copyright Person

-Participants do the work on their own time as their schedules permit.
-We don’t meet together at any specific times.
+Participants do the work on their own time as their schedules permit and we don’t meet together at any specific times.
 Instruction includes readings and assignments in one-week segments.
 Student participation is in an online forum.

 Canadians, register here to enroll in a Canadian version of Defining Your Role as the Go-To Copyright Person.